When are Peonies in Season?

 Trader Joe’s.

 Why?
-Because during peony season they have them almost every day.
-And their prices are amazing.
-And they last a really long time.
+During peony season, they have them almost every day.
+Their prices are amazing, and they last a really long time.

-You can also find them at other grocery stores, farmer’s markets, flower marts, florists, and online.
+You can also find them at other grocery stores, farmer’s markets, flower marts, florists, and stores online.

 How Long do Peonies Last?

-You can store peonies in your refrigerator (in water) for about two months if you don’t want to use them right away.
+If you don’t want to use peonies immediately, you can store them in your refrigerator (in water) for about two months.
 It’s true!

-If you have a dinner party or an event and you need your peonies to open up faster, just put them in a sunny and warm room.
+If you have a dinner party or an event and need your peonies to open up faster, just put them in a warm, sunny room.
 They will open up quickly.
-If you have a big even, test the process with one peony to see how long it takes.
+If you have a big event, test the process with one peony to see how long it takes.
 It shouldn’t take longer than six hours.

 How to Enjoy Peonies All Year

 The secret to enjoying peonies all year round is to use faux peonies.
-Trust me, there are a lot of good ones available and they do last a really long time!
+Trust me, there are many good ones available, and they last a really long time!
 I have listed some of my favorites below.

 I like using faux flowers both inside and out.
 You can see the faux hydrangeas and peonies here on our back porch.

-You can also make peonies with crepe paper and you can hand-cut them or use a Cricut cutting machine.
+You can also make peonies with crepe paper.
+You can either hand-cut the petals or use a Cricut cutting machine.

 I made these pink peony flowers.